mtulio/ansible-collection-okd-installer/docs/guides/installing-agnostic-oci.md

 - Get the image ID, and set the global var `custom_image_id`

 > `$ jq -r '.architectures["x86_64"].artifacts.openstack.formats["qcow2.gz"].disk.location' ~/.ansible/okd-installer/clusters/ocp-oci/coreos-stream.json`

+Proposal to automate:

+> Agnostic instalations frequently requires to upload to  the provider. why no create one internal Role to do it?!
+Steps: Download from stream URL, upload to Provider's image, Use it.

 ```bash
 os_mirror: yes